ciforios/ciforios.github.io/_posts/2015-06-02-Gerrit-for-jenkins.markdown

 You will also have to add a SSH Public Key to the jenkins user.

 You also have to change the project settings accordingly, so that the "Non-Interactive Users" are allowed to set the label (in our case "verified" +1 or -1 and "Code-Review" +1 or -1).<br>
-This can be achived by selecting the project (Projects -> List -> <Project Name>).
+This can be achived by selecting the project (Projects -> List -> &lt;Project Name&gt;).
 This should redirect you to the Access tab of this project.
 Then select "Edit" to edit the Access Settings.
->NOTE: In case you are not allowed to edit the settings, you might not be logged in, or you don't have admin rights
+>NOTE: In case you are not allowed to edit the settings, you might not be logged in, or you don't have admin rights.
+NOTE: In case the verified label doesn't exist, follow the steps below.

 In order to allow a secure communication the jenkins user also requires a ssh key.
 Therefore you will have to create a private and public key on the host machine that is running jenkins, and allow communication from the machine running gerrit.<br>
 In gerrit, you also have to add the public key to the jenkins user.